carloscm/gossie/README.md

 The tags `mapping`, `cf`, `key`, `cols` and `value` can be used in any field in the struct to document a mapping. `mapping` is optional and can have a value of `sparse` (the default) or `compact`.
 See [CQL3.0](http://www.datastax.com/dev/blog/whats-new-in-cql-3-0) for more information. `cf` is the column family name. `key` is the field name in the struct that stores the Cassandra row key value. `cols` is optional and it is a list of struct fiels that build up the composite column name, if there is any. `value` is the field that stores the column value for compact storage rows, and it is ignored in sparse storage rows.

+Mapping instances are reusable and you are encouraged to cache them.

 ### Query and Result

 Query allows to look up mapped structs over Cassandra rows.
 Pass to `Query.Components` one or more component values that all the result objects must have in common.
 You can also leave out the last component and use `Query.Between` to slice a range of values for it.
 Call `Query.Get` with the row key to get a Result. `Result.Next` reads a single struct from the Cassandra row, and returns `Done` when no more structs can be read.